 Another option is the Analog Garden, a charming coffee house that serves delicious salads.
 Though most of their dishes have meat and egg in it, a there’s a vegan-friendly option called the “Falafel Wrap” worth ₩7,500.

 If that is too small for you, get the “Falafel Plate” instead for ₩11,000.
-But what people actually come for is a homemade fake-meat menu made out of soy, that’s said to go well with their roasted coffee.
+But what people actually come for is a homemade fake-meat set meal (soy-based), that’s said to go well with their roasted coffee.

 Stop 7: Come back to Hongdae Shopping Street